kata198/AdvancedHTMLParser/README.rst

 Short Doc
 ---------

+**AdvancedHTMLParser**

+Think of this like "document" in a browser.

 The AdvancedHTMLParser can read in a file (or string) of HTML, and will create a modifiable DOM tree from it.
 It can also be constructed manually from AdvancedHTMLParser.AdvancedTag objects.

-Think of this like "document" in a browser.

 To populate an AdvancedHTMLParser from existing HTML: